+In this article you will learn how to get your business name online.
 If you already have a business, you probably want to use your business name for your website and email address.
-However, this is often not possible, because another company will already be using your business name for their website.
+However, quite often this is not possible because another company with the same name may already have a website.

 This also applies if you’re starting a new business and have chosen a catchy name.
 Someone may have already thought of the same name and be using it for their business and website.

 In this article, we’ll show you how to check if your business name is in use, where to look, and what to do if someone else is using it.